For some people, working alone is a dream come true.

 This is another job opportunity that is a little counterintuitive.
 As a court reporter, you work in a room full of people – but you are pretty much isolated in that room, doing your work while others interact.

 In the right climate, you might find yourself surrounded by homes that have their own pools in the backyard.
-Those pools need to be cleaned, and that job is typically done alone.
+Those pools need to be cleaned, and that job is typically done alone and in solitude.